The Khan Dynasty

 Role of the Imperial Monarch

 The Empire is an absolute monarchy.
-It is ruled by an Emperor or an Empress from the Khan dynasty.
-Officially the title of the Emperor or Empress is a lifelong commitment, but most of the monarchs choose to step away from the power, leaving the rule over to their chosen Prince- or Princess-Consort.
-The Consort is one of the Monarchs children that is chosen as most suited to be in power over the Empire.
+It is ruled by an Imperial Monarch from the Khan dynasty.
+Officially this title is a lifelong commitment, but starting from Rajiv Khan, most of the Imperial Monarchs choose to step away from the throne and transfer power to their Prime Heir or Heiress as soon as the latter is deemed ready to rule.
+This successor must be one of the Monarchs biological children, and if no direct appointment has taken place, the title is automatically awarded to the oldest son or daughter of the Imperial Monarch.

 The Cult of Personality